-announced today that it will help reduce the climate impact of refrigerators and freezers in China under a grant agreement signed today between the U.S. Trade and Development Agency (USTDA) and Midea, a leading China-based manufacturer of home appliances.
+Honeywell will help reduce the climate impact of refrigerators and freezers in China under a grant agreement signed on July 8, 2014 between the U.S. Trade and Development Agency (USTDA) and Midea, a leading China-based manufacturer of home appliances.

 “We are honored to be part of this exciting program, which will help improve the environmental profile of refrigerators sold in China,” said Ken Gayer, vice president and general manager of Honeywell's Fluorine Products business.
 “Honeywell is the leader in the development of low-global-warming-potential blowing agents, refrigerants, aerosols and solvents, and we are uniquely positioned to help manufacturers like Midea achieve their energy-efficiency goals.”